capjamesg/letsjam/README.md

 - Create date archive pages formatted as /YYYY/MM/DD/
 - Create paginated pages for each category you use on your blog (i.e. /category/coffee/2/)
 - Create pages for groups of posts
+- Use @ shortcuts to mention someone in a post

 ## Setup